Child is 6th death in Waukesha parade crash; suspect charged

 A detective — wearing police insignia and a neon orange safety vest — stepped in front of Brooks’ vehicle and pounded on the hood, shouting “Stop,” several times but Brooks drove past him, according to the complaint.

-Waukesha Police Chief Dan Thompson said Brooks, 39, was leaving the scene of a domestic dispute that had taken place just minutes earlier when he drove into the parade route.

-“We have a gentleman that has a huge background, via multiple states,” said Waukesha Court Commissioner Kevin Costello.

-Brooks has been charged with crimes more than a dozen times since 1999 and had two outstanding cases against him at the time of the parade disaster.
+Brooks has been charged with crimes more than a dozen times since 1999, mostly in Wisconsin but also in Georgia and Nevada, and had two outstanding cases against him at the time of the parade disaster.
 That included resisting or obstructing an officer, reckless endangering, disorderly conduct, bail jumping and battery for the Nov.
 2 incident.

-Some Republicans were quick to jump on the case as an example of a broken legal system.

-Republican Rebecca Kleefisch, a former Wisconsin lieutenant governor who is running for governor in 2022, called the killings “yet another avoidable tragedy that occurred because a violent career criminal was allowed to walk free and terrorize our community.”

 NBC News published doorbell camera footage that appeared to capture Brooks' arrest.
 It showed Brooks, shivering in just a T-shirt, knocking on a homeowner's door and asking for help calling for a ride.
 Moments later, police surrounded the house and shouted, “Hands up!”
 Brooks, standing on the porch, held up his hands and said, “Whoa whoa whoa!”